Urban fiction: Criticism

 Early criticism of street lit was that books were badly edited due to lack of copy editing by independent publishers.
 However, in recent years the mainstream publishing industry recognized the genre's potential and signed many street lit authors to contracts, thus producing better-packaged product.
-One such author was Treasure E. Blue, according to Kirkus Reviews Magazine, a self-published sensation—it has reportedly sold 65,000 copies before getting signed to a major six-figure deal with Random House Publishing.
+One such author was Treasure E. Blue, according to Kirkus Reviews Magazine, a self-published sensation—his books reportedly sold 65,000 copies before he was signed to a major six-figure deal with Random House Publishing.

 The reach of urban fiction into a large youth readership is undeniable today.
 Researchers have turned their attention to its influence on urban literacy, particularly among adolescent girls.
 Despite misgivings about editing quality issues, secondary school teachers in suburban settings have included urban literature in curricula, referring to it as "multicultural young adult literature" to expose students to "authentic" voices representing urban life.